kiedtl/website/src/content/blog/chatterbox.md

 > up*.
 Well-behaved Unix programs do their jobs unobtrusively, with a
 > minimum of fuss and bother.
 Silence is golden.
 >
-> This "silence is golden" rule eveolved originally because Unix predates
+> This "silence is golden" rule evolved originally because Unix predates
 > video displays.
 On the slow printing terminals of 1969, each line of
 > unnecessary output was a serious drain on the user's time.
 That
 > constraint is gone, but excellent reasons for terseness remain.
 (Raymond,